Anasss/100-days-of-code/log.md

 * - [x] LeetCode

 **Thoughts:**
-4 easy problems, including 2 well optimized solutions I should always consider optmization (reducing complexity) more after coding a working solution!
+4 easy problems, including 2 well optimized solutions.
+I should always consider optmization (reducing complexity) after coding a working solution and compare mine to the submitted ones!
-I should also work on my porfolio in order to finish ii in the first part of this challenge!
+Felt bad not working on my portfolio, I'll need to finish it in the first part of this challenge!